 How Many Players Do You Need for Musical Chairs?

-To make the game fun, it’s best to play with at least 5 to 10 children.
-The bigger the group, the better.
+For the game to be enjoyable, it’s best to play with at least 5 to 10 children.

-If you’re playing with toddlers or young preschoolers, it’s ok to play with just a few so you can teach them the concept of dancing, listening for the music to stop and quickly finding a chair to sit on.
+If playing with toddlers or young preschoolers, it’s fine to play with just a few children to teach them how to dance, listen for the music to stop, and quickly find a chair.

 Musical Chairs Rules

-• The adult plays some music which the children dance freely to, and one chair is removed from the circle.
+- The adult plays music while the children dance freely, and one chair is removed from the circle.

-• Whoever doesn’t find a chair is out and must wait on the side.
+- Any child who cannot find a chair is out and must wait on the sidelines.

 Musical Chairs with a Twist

-How do you make musical chairs fun?
-Try these Musical Chairs variations to suit different ages and play different versions.
+How can you make Musical Chairs more fun?
+Try these variations of Musical Chairs to suit different ages and explore new ways to play.

-• Involve the children who are out – Allow the child who is out to remove one chair in the next round so that the child doesn’t have to immediately exit the game.
+- Involve the children who are out – Let the child who is out remove a chair in the next round so they can stay involved in the game.

-• Change the rules for toddlers – Don’t remove chairs so toddlers can be involved in every round.
+- Change the rules for toddlers – Keep all chairs in place so toddlers can participate in every round.

-• Place chairs randomly – Allocate a big area for dancing and place the chairs randomly around the room so they are not as easy to find when the music stops.
+- Place chairs randomly – Use a large space for dancing and arrange the chairs randomly around the room to make them harder to find when the music stops.

-• Don’t use chairs – You can change the chairs out for paper plates, hula hoops or any other objects that you can get kids to sit on.
-Call the game “musical hoops” or “musical plates instead.”
+- Don’t use chairs – Replace the chairs with paper plates, hula hoops, or other objects that kids can sit on.
+Rename the game “Musical Hoops” or “Musical Plates” instead.

-• Following instructions – Use the game to teach listening and gross motor skills by choosing an action to perform to the music for each round instead of dancing.
+- Following instructions – Use the game to teach listening and gross motor skills by choosing an action to perform to the music for each round instead of dancing.
 They could march, do jumping jacks, or hop around the room.
-Kids have to follow the instructions and also pay attention to when the music stops so they can find a seat.
+Children must follow the instructions and pay attention to when the music stops to find a seat.

 Musical Chair Game Benefits